 RV shows are held across the country almost every weekend of the year.

-There are three big RV shows that are national in scope and if possible when scoping out an RV we recommend that you attend one of these three.
+There are three big RV shows that are national in scope, and if possible, when scoping out an RV we recommend that you attend one of these three.

 The first is in January in Tampa, Florida, called the RV Super Show and it is huge.
 It’s outside and being outside in Florida in January is a pretty good side benefit.
 And it usually has close to 1,500 RVs for sale from various dealers.
-This year, it is scheduled for January 13-17 at the Florida State Fairgrounds in Tampa.

 The deals you can get at a RV show like the one in Tampa are really astounding.
 The RV dealerships want to clear out inventory.
 They bring those RVs to the show and they just as soon don’t want to take them home or if they do take them back to the lot, they take them back as sold.
 So you can often get better pricing at a RV show than you can by shopping the Internet or doing bargain hunting on your own.